 - Don't wet lenses with your saliva - don't risk introducing potential infections

-- Don't wear lenses in the shower or whilst swimming, unless you wear swimming goggles too
+- Don't wear lenses in the shower or whilst swimming, unless you wear water-tight swimming goggles too

 Remember to go for eye tests or lens reviews when it's time.
 Also, replace your lenses and lens care solutions when necessary.
 If products become out of date, or are no longer suitable, you may end up causing damage to your eyes if you use them, so never take a risk.

 When wearing your lenses, always check that your eyes look healthy and feel healthy.
 Make sure you can see well - don't compromise.
 Just like with glasses, you have contact lenses to improve your vision.
 This may sound obvious, but you shouldn't simply put up with it if you feel something isn't right.
 If it isn't right, you should consider taking them out straight away and getting advice from a professional.

 Do not go to bed if you have a painful red eye(s) - get advice straight away.

 To get the most from your contact lenses, you should also take care of your eyes.
 Wearing lenses regularly could make your eyes more prone to dry eyes.